cbkk1/ParoScale_Assignment/README.md

 * Upload of all source code for test and production, including any any artifacts (build scripts, etc.) to the provided git repository.

-* Your code builds from a Makefile on a recent Ubuntu image and produces a binary called ** niova-candidate-test-server ** in the ** ./test-driver-bin/ ** directory.
+* Your code builds from a Makefile on a recent Ubuntu image and produces the binary **./test-driver-bin/niova-candidate-test-server**.

 * An accurate and representative git commit history.